angelicarty/IDMPA/README.md

 skybox by ruoxuan

 bugs:

-ocasionally the shop system will freak out if you press space too quickly somehow game get confused if you're buying or selling an item if shop is freaking out
+ocasionally the shop system will freak out if you press space too quickly.

+somehow game get confused if you're buying or selling an item if shop is freaking out.